sentclose/sentc-docs/docs/src/guide/user.md

 ## Delete account

-To delete the whole account, use any device password.
+To delete the entire account, use any device password.

 :::: tabs type:card